equalitie/bundler/README.md

 Note that the only difference between this example and the one in the first section is that this one registers hooks for the `resourceRequest` method.
 You can reuse handlers written for `originalRequest` here.

+## After retrieving each resource

+Bundler allows hooks to be registered to directly manipulate the body of a fetched resource through the `resourceReceived` event.
+Currently no handlers are exported directly by bundler for these events.

 **Currently no special handlers are implemented here**